7 Dated Kitchen Trends to Steer Clear of in 2025 (and 3 that’ll always be in style)

 Image via Home Depot

-Figuring our which kitchen trends to avoid during a remodel can help you narrow down your choices and make kitchen design decisions that you’re happy with for many years.
-After all, remodeling a kitchen is a big undertaking, both from a financial perspective, and a lifestyle one, so it’s usually something most homeowners do once or twice in their lives.
+Figuring our which kitchen trends to avoid during a remodel or kitchen refresh can help you narrow down your choices and make design decisions that you’re happy with for the long term.
+After all, updating a kitchen is a big undertaking, both from a financial perspective, and a lifestyle one, so it’s usually something most homeowners do only once or twice in their lives.
+You want to make sure that you’re creating a space that works for you, not just one that looks trendy in that moment.

 I’ve been covering home decor trends for major magazines for more than 12 years, and in that time I’ve seen a bunch of kitchen trends come and go.
 Some I’ve liked, and have been sad to see disappear.
 Others were always a bad idea, and finally ran their course.